tommyhahn/ReactReduxChatRoom/README.md

 Use Guide:

-1. clone the repository and then cd react-redux-socketio-chatand npm install
+1. clone the repository and then cd ReactReduxChatRoom npm install

 2. Setting up MongoDB